Is it possible to get off thyroid medications or regain thyroid function without taking medications when you have Hashimoto’s?

 This is because your first plan of action should be to make yourself feel better.
 You are not going to feel better if you are thyroid hormone deficient.
 Optimized thyroid hormones play an important role in your body and will accelerate your healing.
 The fastest way to optimize your hormones is to take them externally, as a medication.

-As you’re optimizing your hormones, it’s also important for you to adjust your lifestyle and address any imbalance in your body that has resulted from your condition and/or has led you to develop the conditions.
+As you’re optimizing your hormones, it’s also important for you to adjust your lifestyle and address any imbalances in your body that have resulted from your condition and/or have led you to develop the condition.

 With these interventions, you will feel significantly better, and in many cases, you may be able to reduce or eliminate the attack on your thyroid.
 This can be measured objectively by your thyroid antibodies.
 You should see them reduced to under 100 kU/L. The lower the better, but under 100 kU/L seems to be a good number where there is more healing than damage happening.